Living with Paranoia, Schizophrenia and Psychosis

 Once the treating psychiatrist or psychologist is satisfied that the patient has been properly diagnosed and is receiving any necessary medication or other treatments, there are various approaches to managing paranoia that can make a huge difference to their quality of life.
 In particular, cognitive behavioural therapy (CBT) has been shown to be extremely effective in managing paranoia.

 Cognitive Behavioural Therapy and Paranoia, schizophrenia and psychosis

 Working together, possibly in collaboration with your psychiatrist, you and your therapist agree what you hope to achieve with the therapy.
 You will have to be open with the therapist about your feelings and thoughts, and prepared to keep an eye on your behaviour and report back on progress.
 Over time, you will learn how to identify situations that tend to trigger paranoid thoughts and behaviours, how to respond more appropriately to them, and how to develop coping mechanisms that will make it easier for you to manage these symptoms.

 The goal of cognitive therapy is not to “fix” you but to provide you with the tools you need to live your life normally, not allowing your paranoia to stand in the way of personal happiness and fulfilment.
 Because it focuses on your empowerment, your ability to live a happier life is within your grasp.

-If you would like to talk to someone about counselling or therapy for feelings of paranoia, please get in touch with us at the Private Therapy Clinic.
-We are based in London and Dubai but offer therapy worldwide over Skype.
-You can reach us by telephone at +442038872866 or book online by clicking below:
+If you would like to talk to someone about counselling or therapy for feelings of paranoia, please get in touch with the Private Therapy Clinic on Whatsapp message at: +447511116565 email, chat bot or book online to arrange an appointment.